magikghost/recur-macOS/Sound-reactivity-[experimental].md

 # Sound (and more) reactivity in r_e_c_u_r [experimental work-in-progress]

-Sound reactivity is now available in the feature_plugins branch.
+Sound reactivity is now available in the 2.1 release.

 ## How to use